-YES Indy Service Providers ensure that service delivery of the 14 youth elements (described in section III.c.) are high-quality, relevant, and innovative.
+YES Indy Service Providers ensure that service delivery of the 14 youth elements are high-quality, relevant, and innovative.
 Career Navigators build relationships with young adults and work with them often to offer them new opportunities and empower them to find a positive trajectory for their career and life.

-iii.
-Employment
+3. Employment